Bangaarada Manushya

 The film was produced by R. Lakshman and Gopal, the film set new standards in the production design.
 Breaking away from conventional movie making, the producers preferred an open discussion with the crew and preliminary survey of outdoor shooting venues.
 While Lakshman was a Kannada activist closely associated with a league of frontline writers such as A.N.
 Krishna Rao and M.N.
 Murthy and managing the famous Bharat Talkies on the J.C.
 Road, Gopal was his close associate with a penchant for cinema.
 Most of the film was shot in Kalasa village in Chikmagalur district.

 The music for the film was composed by G. K. Venkatesh.
 All five songs of the film became hits.
-Among the five songs, the song "Aagadu Endu Kai Katti Kulithare" became an inspirational song to the people.
+Among the five songs, the songs "Nagu Nagutha Nali" and "Aagadu Endu Kai Katti Kulithare" became inspirational songs for the people.
 All the songs were sung by P. Susheela and P. B. Srinivas.